TheRealFREDP3D/Codebase-Grapher/docs/File-Summary-parser.py.md

 ## Python Code Explanation: AST Analysis

-This Python code analyzes a given Python file (`test_file.py`) and extracts information about its structure, including imports, classes, and functions.
+This Python code analyzes a given Python file (`test_file.py`), extracts file and document information the cod its structure, including imports, classes, and functions.

 Here's a breakdown of the code: